cs421sp21-homework/project-g13/docs/iteration4.md

 5. If they want to join a group, the user will click on the “Join a group” button.
     - The user will enter a group ID which represents a specific group to join, view (8).
     - The user is presented with a “Waiting…” screen until the host begins the selection process, view (9).
-6. If they want to host a group, the user will click on the “Host a group” button.
+6. If they want to host a group, the user will click on the “Host” button on the top of the webpage.
     - The user will set the group’s location/preferences by clicking on the “Set Group Location”/"Set Filters" buttons, view (7).
     - The user will wait for people to join and click the “Start” button once everyone has joined, view (7).
 7. By clicking on the "Set Location" button, the user will be able to enter their address and desired search radius, view (5).